Making a functional COILED basket

 Basketry is an ancient craft that is relevant in contemporary life as it allows us to slow down and experience the satisfaction of creating something hand made.
 Participants learn how to use natural and man-made materials to coil a functional basket.
 Coiling is a technique that involves wrapping or stitching an active element around a passive core.

-Participants at work at an all day coiled basketry workshop, Creswick Neighbourhood Centre, June 2015
+Participants at work, Creswick Neighbourhood Centre, June 2015

 Participants making coiled baskets at the Ballarat Steiner School, October 2016.

 A rare occasion when one of my participants sends me a picture of their finished basket.

 In 2017 I adapted the coiled basketry workshop so that participants started with interestingly textured river red gum bases.
 Adding patterned fabric lengths to the core ensured complex colouration and that each and every basket was unique.

 A full house at the Creswick Neighbourhood Centre in 2017.

 Participant at work on a basket at CNC in 2017, showing careful coiling & textured bark.

 A bright sunny afternoon that finished an enjoyable and productive winters day at the Creswick Neighbourhood Centre in 2017.